Skip to Content

 Photography by In Color Studios – Courtesy of FlyOver Vegas

 Princess Diana: A Tribute Exhibition: A newer attraction found at Crystals (near Aria), Princess Diana: A Tribute Exhibition allows guests to view various artifacts from her life.
-If your kids have a passion for royalty, they’ll dig this.

 Exterior Rendering of the Princess Diana Exhibit